slorg1/cs-docs/_posts/2020-07-25-KISS_and_DRY_in_django.md

 {: style='list-style-type: none'}

 But, wait?
 What should the method return in case of `None`?
-Well, that is entirely depend on your application and the context in which it is used.
+Well, that entirely depends on your application and the context in which it is used.

 Here are 2 examples highlighting key assumptions: